ReiniervanLimpt/web-app-from-scratch-1920/README.md

 <!-- Add a link to your live demo in Github Pages 🌐-->

 <!-- ☝️ replace this description with a description of your own work -->
+## This webapp allows you to navigate throuh a collection of cocktails by submitting an ingredient, the webapp then displays a collection of cocktails including said ingredient.

 <!-- replace the code in the /docs folder with your own, so you can showcase your work with GitHub Pages 🌍 -->